tkukurin/tkukurin.github.io/_posts/2020-11-12-systematicity-generalization-situated-agent.md

 incorrect.
 Without language, should pick 1st element randomly (+2 expected reward).
 With language, tell agent what to collect (+4 expected).

+> For the language vs. no-language comparison (section 4.5), if the agent moved
+> onto a correct object, it received a reward of 1.
+This reward was both used as
+> a training signal, and given as input on the next time-step, to help the agent
+> figure out which objects to pick up.